The beauty and versatility of Italian tile in North America | by Kristin Coleman

 Photography: David Allen; Library Associates, LLC/ Bennett Hospitality; Joseph Heath; Clovis LaCour; David Laudadio

 Adapted from the old Charleston County Library, Hotel Bennett is now a 175,000 square foot luxury hotel with 179 guest rooms and suites.
 The architects at Design Continuum, Inc. were challenged with designing a European-style space, imbuing it with historic charm inspired by several different time periods.
 To that effect, era-appropriate Italian tile is featured extensively throughout the building and amenities, each installation demonstrating superior craftsmanship and thoughtful design.
 Ceramiche Caesar tiles cover the rooftop pool deck and terraces, and floral Ceramica Fioranese tiles decorate the floors of a French patisserie.
 Wood-effect tiles from Emilceramica and Refin Ceramiche add warmth in the rooftop bar area, while stone-look Florim tiles are used throughout the public areas.
-Finally, a herringbone installation with marble-effect tiles from Marca Corona brings European glamor to the guest bathrooms and spa retail floor.
+Finally, a herringbone installation with marble-effect tiles from Marca Corona brings European glamor to the guest bathrooms and spa retail floor (read the article about Hotel Bennett in the Projects Gallery).

 RESIDENTIAL WINNER: M+B Residence Club de Golf la Herradura